 There is also a strong focus on contact center metrics and Key Performance Indicators (KPIs) – how can they be improved?

-This is a debate that is ongoing in the CX industry.
+This debate is ongoing in the CX industry.
 How do metrics evolve?
 Most metrics were designed for post-purchase voice interactions with customers – measuring the outcome of calls.
 Average Handle Time (AHT) and First Call Resolution (FCR) became closely monitored.
 It was always better if a customer could get the answer they needed quickly and on a single call.

 But customer interactions have changed.
 They are no longer driven only by support questions or problems.
 Many customers have started building relationships with their favorite brands – they interact voluntarily, not because they need help.

 If a customer posts a photo of your product on Instagram and tags your brand, then it’s valuable to respond.
-Still, it is a different type of interaction to a customer calling and needing help immediately.
+Still, it is a different type of interaction from a customer calling and needing help immediately.

 However, even NPS has flaws.
 It was relaunched entirely in 2021 as NPS 3.0.
 One of the biggest problems with this metric type is that customers are likely to respond to a survey question if they had a terrible experience or fantastic experience – most satisfied people don’t bother reporting that ‘it was all OK, no big deal.’